 - Sign up to an online survey site

-- Earn enough points to hit minimum payout amount (that will depend on individual site)
+- Earn enough points to hit the minimum payout amount.
+The amount needed will depend on the site you use.

 The best online survey sites

-You can sign up to as few or as many paid survey sites as you want.
+You can sign up to as many paid survey sites as you want.
 Here are some of the best online survey sites:

-This is an app that lets you complete a range of survey types: from quick polls to longer questionnaires and even opinion activities like secret shopper surveys.
-The amount a survey is worth depends on its length, difficulty, and subject but 50p per survey is pretty standard.
+QuickThoughts is an app that lets you complete a range of survey types.
+Quick polls to longer questionnaires and even opinion activities like secret shopper surveys.
+The amount a survey is worth depends on its length, difficulty, and subject.
+But 50p per survey seems to be the average.

 YouGov collects opinions from around the world on things like politics, brands, and current affairs.
 In fact, with so many topics available, there’s bound to be something you’re the perfect person to complete a survey on.
 One thing to keep in mind is that there’s quite a high payout threshold of 5,000 points.
 However, once you hit this, you can cash out £50 straight to your bank.

 Similar to Swagbucks, you receive incentives for participating in surveys on WRM Surveys.
-Interestingly, you can update your profile so that you’re specifically sent surveys that are tailored to you and your interests, which means that you’re more likely to qualify for them without having to answer the same questions over and over.
+You can update your profile so that you’re sent surveys that are tailored to you, which means that you’re more likely to qualify for them.
+Hopefully, this means you won’t need to answer the same screening questions over and over.
 Minimum payout via Paypal is £8.

-This is a handy app to have on your phone.
-There is nowhere near the volume of surveys available on some of the other sites mentioned above, but they’re quick to complete and you can earn up to 50 per survey.
+Google Opinion Rewards is a handy app to have on your phone.
+One thing to be aware of though is that it doesn’t have a large volume of surveys.
+However, they’re quick to complete and you can earn up to 50 pence per survey.
 The minimum payout amount is £2.

-I wanted to see just how lucrative paid surveys can be, so I set myself a challenge: to see how much money I could make from online surveys in 4 hours.
+I wanted to see just how lucrative paid surveys can be, so I set myself a challenge.
+How much money could I make in 4 hours doing surveys online.

-First of all, I opened a new email account so I could keep survey notifications separate to my personal emails.
-For some reason, I thought I’d be receiving a lot of emails and didn’t want to be wading through my inbox.
-As it turns out, you’re not bombarded with emails and you can always mute them anyway.
-I don’t think it’s essential to open a new email account.
+First of all, I opened a new email account so I could keep survey notifications separate from my personal emails.
+I thought I’d be receiving lots of emails and didn’t want to be wading through my inbox.
+However, you’re not bombarded with emails so I don’t think it’s essential to open a new email account.

 Next it was time to pick an online survey site to sign up to.
 There are loads to choose from.
 I’ve heard of Swagbucks before and knew that they paid out in money (if you reached a certain number of points), rather than just vouchers.
 The points you earn are known as ‘swag bucks’ and each survey has a value attached to it: e.g. 25SB.